 Techniques for research in human geography are taught through the Methods in Human Geography course and students get a chance to practice these skills in group fieldwork projects in Oxford.
 Students develop both quantitative and qualitative techniques in human geography through exploring Oxford's ethnic and economic diversity as well as aspects of its historical geography.

 Students write up both projects individually and submit them as fieldwork folders, which are assessed as part of the Prelims examination.

 In the second year, all students attend a week-long overseas fieldtrip in the first week of Trinity Term.
-The current choice of field trips is between Berlin and Tenerife.
+The current choice of field trips is between Berlin (focused on human geography topics); Netherlands (focused on environmental topics) and Tenerife (focused on physical geography and physical geography related environmental topics).
 Each of these fieldtrips links the theoretical material covered in the course with empirical examples and opportunities to practice appropriate field techniques.
 There is some flexibility in projects and students often take novel approaches to research.
 Students complete a fieldwork report of 4,500 words on their chosen project which is assessed as part of the Final Honour School examination.

 Find out more about our fieldwork through the Out and About: The SoGE fieldtrip blog